 Tsunami are a threat for people living in coastal regions, and can hit within minutes following an earthquake.
 You do not have time to rummage around and look for emergency supplies when a tsunami is approaching.
 You must evacuate and get to higher ground as soon as possible.
 An emergency survival kit will help prevent wasting time, and allow you to spend those few vital moments to get to a safe area.

-You can buy one online, such as the 30-Piece Disaster Evacuation Set that is flameproof and waterproof.
+You can buy one online, such as the 30-Piece Disaster Evacuation Set (Amazon affiliate link) that is flameproof and waterproof.

 How Can You Make Your Own Emergency Survival Kit?